AviAmoeba/Marine-Model-Project/README.md

 Author: Avinash Pothuri

-A computational pipeline for investigating whether specified harvest-ratio targets can be achieved within the StrathE2E2 ecosystem model by adjusting fishing-gear activity values.
+A computational pipeline developed in R for investigating whether specified harvest-ratio targets can be achieved within the StrathE2E2 ecosystem model by adjusting fishing-gear activity values.

 ## Overview